 One of these examples which received considerable attention was Amazon’s facial recognition program.
 In research that was carried out by MIT and Standford University, they found that Amazon’s facial recognition program misidentified white men less than 1% of the time.
 What was the rate of misidentification among black women with the same program?
 Nearly 35%.

 This was highly problematic, especially considering the fact that police departments around the US were making use of Amazon’s facial recognition programs.
-It should be noted that Amazon has stopped sharing its program with police forces for now in the wake of protests and pushbacks after the killing of George Floyd this past summer.
+It should be noted that Amazon has stopped sharing its program with police forces for now in the wake of protests and pushbacks after the killing of George Floyd.

 We Rely on Machine Learning